Hello and welcome to The Breyer Group Stadium, the home of Leyton Orient FC.

 Visit our Fan Zone

-Our Fan Zone is open on select Saturday games at Score Leisure Centre, opposite the West Stand on Oliver Road.
+Our Fan Zone is open on select Saturday games at Score Leisure Centre, opposite the Justin Edinburgh Stand on Oliver Road.
 Activities are varied but include food from our match day caterers, a licensed bar, live music, kids activities and more.
 It’s open from 12pm to 2.45pm.
 Please refer to our news pages or your pre-match email for further details.

 Relax in our South Stand bar